Timothy G. Hurlbut, P.C.

 Matt has taught continuing legal education classes on commercial leases and on collections.
 Matt also attended the Woodbury Institute of Champlain College’s Mediator’s Course.
 Matt is adept at finding novel solutions to difficult problems and believes that the practice of law should be focused on resolving issues, not creating them.
 Matt lives in St. Albans with his wife and two young children.

 Stephen Graduated from Champlain College in 1986 with a Degree in Business Management.
 He held various management positions and owned and operated the Sugar Mill until 2000.
 In 2001, Stephen returned to school and received a degree in Legal Studies from the Woodbury Institute.
 While attending school, Stephen worked as a Mortgage Originator.
 Stephen owned and operated Independent Attorney Support from 2008-2010.
 He brings over 10 year of experience in the areas of litigation, landlord/tenant issues, real estate, and probate.
 Now his primary focus is real estate and probate.
 Stephen is the Chairman and Curator of the McDonald Museum and Trustee of the McDonald Preservation Trust.
-He lives in Enosburg with his wife and three children.
+He lives in Enosburg.

 Suezie Mashteare – Assistant Real Estate Coordinator